Skip to main content

 Do Voluntary Pledges Make Loans Greener?

-Authors : Hut Xander (Goethe University Frankfurt) ; Berg Tobias (Goethe University Frankfurt) ; Döttling Robin (Goethe University Frankfurt) ; Wagner Wolf (Rotterdam School of Management, Erasmus University)
+Authors : Berg Tobias (Goethe University Frankfurt) ; Döttling Robin (Rotterdam School of Management, Erasmus University) ; Hut Xander (Goethe University Frankfurt) ; Wagner Wolf (Rotterdam School of Management, Erasmus University)

 Presenter : Xander Hut (Goethe University Frankfurt)